2. The Measurement of External Debt: Definition and Core Accounting Principles

-2.1 This chapter begins by presenting the definition of external debt consistent with the concepts of the 2008 SNA and BPM6.
-The definition of external debt is based on the notion that if a resident has a current liability to a nonresident that requires payments of principal and/or interest in the future, this liability represents a claim on the resources of the economy of the resident, and so is external debt of that economy.
-Such an approach provides a comprehensive measure of external debt across the range of debt instruments regardless of how they may be structured.
-The focus of the definition is on gross liabilities, i.e., excluding any assets.
+2.1 This chapter begins by updating the definition of external debt so that it is consistent with the concepts of 1993 SNA and BPM5.
+The definition of external debt remains based on the notion that if a resident has a current liability to a nonresident that requires payments of principal and/or interest in the future, this liability represents a future claim on the resources of the economy of the resident, and so is external debt of that economy.
+Such an approach provides a comprehensive measure of external debt that is consistent across the range of debt instruments regardless of how they may be structured.
+The focus of the definition remains on gross liabilities—that is, excluding any assets.

 Definition of External Debt